jeroenvandisseldorp/ksml/docs/tutorials/advanced/complex-event-processing.md

 **What it does**:

-- Generates JSON events with event types, session IDs, and metadata
+- **Produces events**: Creates events with types A, B, C, D, E - deliberately generates A→B→C sequences for session_001 to demonstrate pattern completion
-- Tracks event sequences per session using state stores
+- **Tracks sequences**: Uses a state store to remember where each session is in the A→B→C pattern (stores "A", "AB", or deletes when complete)
-- Detects when events occur in the pattern A→B→C
+- **Detects completion**: When event C arrives and the state shows "AB", it recognizes the full A→B→C pattern is complete
-- Returns JSON results with pattern completion status and timing information
+- **Outputs results**: Only emits a detection message when the complete pattern A→B→C is found, otherwise filters out partial matches
-- Resets tracking when pattern is complete or broken
+- **Resets state**: Clears the pattern tracking after successful detection or if the sequence breaks (e.g., gets A→D instead of A→B)

 ??? info "Pattern Events Producer - click to expand"